 In these cases, to find the information they require developers might have to read source code (if available), debug programs or analyze network traffic, which are gigantic time sinks.

-Furthermore, errors in the usage of an API defined through its documentation cannot be discovered until runtime, which is another time sink.
+Furthermore, errors in the usage of an API described only through documentation cannot be discovered until runtime, which is another time sink.